Liyubov/data_analysis_for_social_good/README.md

 preprocessing data from dataframe exported from csv file with all lectures made or planned.
 More details about activities on www.scied.network

 ###  	analysis_mobility_trajectories_oh_data.ipynb
-We analyze LOCAL mobility data
+We analyze INDIVIDUAL mobility data from openhumans example of data in order to understand movements of individuals.
 (work in progress for analysis of individual trajectories)

 ### bikes_mobility_analysis.ipynb